Sega Technical Institute: Formation, Dick Tracy, and Kid Chameleon

 STI began development on its next game, Kid Chameleon, in 1991, as they were finishing Dick Tracy.
-Cerny and others conceived Kid Chameleon in 1990 as an action game, with knowledge that such games were popular due to the success of Nintendo's Super Mario Bros. and that the Genesis lacked many of these games, with none of those it did have developed in the West.
+Cerny and others conceived Kid Chameleon in 1990 as an action game, with knowledge that such games were popular due to the success of Nintendo's Super Mario Bros. and that the Genesis lacked many of these games, and among the few it did have, none were originally developed in the West.
 A number of new staff were hired as Kid Chameleon's development began.
-The development team for the game consisted of 15 people, all American, with sound being outsourced to a third party.
+The team consisted of 15 people, all American, with sound being outsourced to a third party.
 Cerny facilitated open communication during the game's development and created opportunities for the developers to bond and spend their off time together; this led to increased communication between artists, designers, and programmers, which was crucial because the game's development did not use version control to prevent overwriting the work of each other.
-The game includes over 100 levels despite the small 4MB cartridge used, but does not include any save feature.
+The game includes over 100 levels despite the small 1MB cartridge used, but does not include any save feature.
 Kid Chameleon was released in late 1992 and sold well for Sega.